alonitac/DevOpsMay22/exercises/jenkins_ex1.md

 2. All `prod` pipelines should be triggered from a Git branch `main`.
 3. In Prod env, `botBuild` and `workerBuild` should **not** trigger the `botDeploy` and `workerDeploy` pipelines automatically.
 The Deploy pipelines should be triggered manually (In the pipeline configurations, choose **This project is parameterized**, then either **String Parameter** or **Run Parameter** may help).
 4. At the end of `prod` pipelines implementation, you should protect branch `main` from pushing code into it, as we did in class.
 New code can be merged only through a Pull Request.
+5. Make sure the `Warnings Next Generation` plugin is installed on your Jenkins server.
+In the builds of `PullRequestTesting`, you can click on the **Pylint warnings** page to get some insights regarding PyLint errors.

 ### Deploy a new change